NST-Standard/NST-Standard/EIP-NST.md

 ## Rationale

-This EIP has been designed to leverage existant features of the [ERC721]() such as `approve/allowance` and `Transfer` events and leave the full control on the implementation.
+This EIP has been designed to leverage existant features of the [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) such as `approve/allowance` and `Transfer` events and leave the full control on the implementation.

-Research paths explorer to solve NST and propose this EIP

 ### Permissionless barter